dderevjanik/surfable/README.md

 #### 1.3.4.
 Common

-Used to share interfaces, types a common data between subprojects like popup and background to don't have same code.
+Used to share interfaces, types a common data between subprojects.
+Events (redux's actions), which are used among subprojects are stored in common to avoid type errors and common javascript mistakes.